Authorities are investigating a homicide at the California home of 'Tarzan' actor Ron Ely

 It is unclear at this time if the suspect is deceased.
 Police have not released the identities of the people in the home or information on a possible motive.

-Ely is an actor and novelist best known for playing the title character in the 1960s television series "Tarzan" and for playing the titular role in "Doc Savage: The Man of Bronze."
+Ely, 81, is an actor and novelist best known for playing the lead character in the 1960s television series "Tarzan," and for playing the title role in "Doc Savage: The Man of Bronze."